Nord Stream 2: German foundation fights possible US sanctions | DW | 15.01.2021

 "The foundation could offer the possibility of acquiring necessary parts and machinery for pipeline construction and, as necessary, make them available to the participating companies," the spokesperson, Renate Gundlach, said in a statement.
 "The goal is to secure these highly specialized items, which only a few companies in the world produce before they would be potentially no longer available to acquire because of sanctions."

 It is unclear if such a plan could avoid sanctions, which have bipartisan support in Washington, and President-elect Joe Biden has also expressed his opposition to Nord Stream 2.
-A new round of sanctions could extend to public institutions, although that "would be a major step," German MP Claudia Müller, who represents Mecklenburg-Western Pomerania, told German newspaper Die Welt.
+A new round of sanctions could extend to public institutions, although that "would be a game changer," German MP Claudia Müller, who represents Mecklenburg-Western Pomerania, told German newspaper Die Welt.

 The financing and organizational structure give critics — who span the United States, the European Union, and some German officials — more reason to oppose a project they have long warned gives Russia dangerous influence over Germany and Europe.